 While these exercises may be hard to master initially because of long limbs and disadvantageous levers, with some simple modifications such as a wider foot placement in squats, wider hand placement in bench presses and a sumo stance for deadlifts, these exercises can be made relatively comfortable and very productive.

-Ectomorph Workout Strategy
+Ectomorph Workout Plan

 Ectomorphs need to stimulate their muscles “deeply” in order to increase your muscle mass.
 Whereas a mesomorph could almost accidentally gain mass, an ectomorph has to start their workout with a well laid out plan.

-With regards to volume, ectomorphs are prone to overtraining.
+Volume: Ectomorphs are prone to overtraining.
 That is to say, it’s all too easy to do too much exercise and end up negating much of the benefit of the workouts by expending too much energy and going overdrawn at the “recovery bank”.
 This means that workouts should be limited to 1 hour or less.

 Example Ectomorph Training Plan